✔ Available on Grow (with limits) & Scale subscriptions 1

 3. Embed: Click the embed option () in the editor's top right to copy iframe code that you can use to embed the form directly on your website.

-4. View published form: Select the Image Placeholder in the editor's top right and select View published form to preview the from as respondents would see it.
+4. View published form: Select the Image Placeholder in the editor's top right and select View published form to preview the form as respondents would see it.

 5. Create a new link: Select the Image Placeholder in the editor's top right and select Regenerate link.
 This voids the published form's previous access link and generates a new one.